 In the past, use of mobile technologies, because of their small size and portability, have been beneficial to nomads; however, the current mobile technologies are more powerful and they are being used in different locations and different contexts for learning.
-For example, mobile technologies can be used in a classroom to teach school-age children about disease transmission patterns; in medical education to support students learning about bedside clinical practice; in an industry to train employees how to maintain a piece of equipment; in a museum to give students a virtual presentation of a historical event; in a college to give students a virtual tour of an archaeological site, and so on.
-The potential use of mobile technology is unlimited, its use will depend on the creativity of the instructional designer, teacher or trainer.
-An analysis of 113 research studies on mobile learning in pre-kindergarten to Grade 12 levels found that 62 % of the studies reported positive outcomes, meaning that the majority of studies found that the use of mobile devices in a learning activity resulted in increased student learning.^[8] It also reported that the majority of the studies (50 %) took place in formal educational contexts, and the remaining 23 % of the studies took place in informal settings.
+For example, mobile technologies can be used in a classroom to teach school-age children about disease transmission patterns; in medical education to support students learning about bedside clinical practice; in an industry to train employees how to maintain a piece of equipment; in a museum to give students a virtual presentation of a historical event; in a college to give students a virtual tour of an archaeological site, etc. The potential use of mobile technology is unlimited; its use will depend on the creativity of the instructional designer, teacher or trainer.
+An analysis of 113 global research studies on mobile learning in pre-kindergarten to Grade 12 levels found that 62 % of the studies reported positive outcomes, meaning that the majority of studies found that the use of mobile devices in a learning activity resulted in increased student learning^[3].
+It also reported that the majority of the studies (50 %) took place in formal educational contexts while a setting composed of both formal and informal settings accounted for 27 % of the educational contexts, and the remaining 23 % of the studies took place in informal settings.